Kirill255/react-hooks-news/README.md

 - Do you want to install dependencies with npm now? _Yes_

 3. After creating function `npx firebase-tools deploy --only functions`

+### Deploy

+1. `npm run build`

+2. `npx firebase-tools init hosting`

+- What do you want to use as your public directory? _build_

+- Configure as a single-page app (rewrite all urls to /index.html)? _y_

+- File build/index.html already exists.
+Overwrite? _N_

+3. `npx firebase-tools deploy`